alexenko/alexenko.com/content/code/python-framework-overview.md

 Title: Python framework overview
 Date: 2012-08-31 21:57
-Author: Alexenko
-Category: Python
+slug: python-framework-overview
-Tags: framework, list, python
+Tags: framework, list, python, django

 I initially chose Pyramid as the framework of choice for a webapp I'm working on.
 I did some surveying prior to making the choice and settled